dacabdi/quiznet-v2/README.md

 ## USAGE ##

-#### BUILDING ####
+### BUILDING ###

 To build the solution you can either,

+- `$ make cserver`,
-- `$ make qclient`,
+- `$ make contestmeister`,
-- `$ make qserver`,
+- `$ make contestant`,
-- or `$ make all` to build both applications.
+- or `$ make all` to build all applications.

 The `makefile` provides comprehensive recipes to run tests, compile in debug mode with no optimizations, or produce manual entries.
 To run in debug mode set `MODE=debug` before calling on `make`.
 See `makefile` for more details.

-#### RUNNING ####
+### RUNNING ###

-The applications can be run as per the specifications of the project.
-After building the solution, you can run the server application by issuing the command

-`$ ./qserver`

-standing on the same subdirectory where the `make` command was issued.

-Similarly, the client application can be started by issuing the command,

-`./qclient TARGETHOST PORT`.

-Please note that both `qclient` and `qserver` have been implemented using POSIX command line options with `getopt` and `getopt_long`.
-Use option `-h` on both executables for further usage details.
+Please note that all three applications have been implemented using POSIX command line options with `getopt` and `getopt_long`.
+Please use options `-h` or `--help` on each executable for further usage details.

-Run `qclient` with the option `--nonpersistent` or `-n` for non persistent mode (See _Additional Features_ section).
+#### `cserver` ####

+After building the solution, you can run the _contest server_ application by issuing the command `$ ./cserver [-p PORT]` standing on the root subdirectory of the project.
+You can pass the `-p PORT` option and specify the port where you which to run the server on, otherwise it will obtain a randomly assigned port.

 The server application provides logging and verbosity options.
 Run with `--verbose` or `-v` for complete escaped reporting of serialized representations of both requests and responses.

-Refer to the corresponding manual entries for details.
+#### `contestmeister` ####

+The _contestmeister_'s application can be started by issuing the command, `./contestmeister TARGETHOST PORT`.
+Where the `TARGETHOST` and `PORT` will indicate the server over which the contestmeister will exert arbitrage.

-#### MANUAL ENTRIES ####
+#### `contestant` ####

-Due to the inability to run `man -l manual-entry` on the `storm.cise.ufl.edu` host, the command to properly visualize the manual entry will be,

-`$ nroff -Tascii -man [file] | less`
+The _contestant_ can be started by issuing the command, `./contestant TARGETHOST CONTESTPORT`.
+Where the `TARGETHOST` will be that of the contest server and the `CONTESTPORT` will match the port assigned to the ongoing contest the contestant whishes to join.

 ---

 ## PROTOCOL SPECIFICATION ##

-Before any request or response, the client MUST perform an application level _handshake_ by which it gives notice to the server on the type of session (persistent vs non persistent) it wishes to establish, as well as any other relevant information required to maintain the session.
+Before any request or response, the _contestant_ and the _contestmeister_ MUST perform an application level _handshake_ by which it gives notice to the _server_ on the type of session it wishes to establish, as well as any other relevant information required to maintain the communication.

-The client should initiate the handshake on the FIRST request made to the server for each connection.
-It will send a type `s` request containing the parameters in the `body`.
+Both types of clients should initiate the handshake on the FIRST request made to the server for each connection.
+It will send a type `s` request containing the parameters and identifying information in the `body`.

 ### REQUESTS ###

-#### GENERAL REQUEST SPECIFICATION ####
+#### GENERAL REQUEST/RESPONSE SPECIFICATION ####

-All *Requests* must adhere to the following syntactic specification
+All _Request_ and _Response_ messages must adhere to the following syntactic specification

 ```text
 type length\n